conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 allocates and copies data.
 Direct interop removes the wrapper; it does not make every conversion free.

-Calling `render` with the summer and winter styles produces the actual LunaSVG
+Running the loop with the summer and winter styles produces the following LunaSVG output:
-output:

 <div style="display: flex; gap: 1rem; justify-content: center; flex-wrap: wrap;">
   <img src="/assets/post_images/2026-08-12/summer.png" alt="summer.png: LunaSVG rendering of the demo scene with the summer stylesheet applied" width="45%"/>